|Epigenetic Regulation - Avenir INSERM - URA2578 CNRS|

 Over the recent years, several fascinating discoveries have revealed an implication of RNA molecules in the regulation of chromatin condensation and transcription.
 A connection between RNAs and factors regulating transcription is not surprising as RNA is by definition an integer component of the transcription machinery.
 However, our knowledge of this connection is still very restricted and there is a clear need of a more comprehensive characterization of the crosstalk between the transcription machinery and the RNAs that this machinery produces.
 The objective of our group is to investigate this crosstalk, defining the proteins, the RNAs and the mechanisms involved, in an attempt to achieve an overview on its impact on transcriptional regulation in a broad sense.

 We focus on both short and long RNAs:

-Short RNAs: An RNAi-dependent mechanism of transcriptional repression in mammals?
+Short RNAs: An RNA-dependent mechanism of transcriptional repression in mammals?

 Long RNAs: Control of alternative splicing by chromatin regulating factors?

 Alternative splicing is a major source of diversity for the proteome.
 It is regulated by the very complex spliceosomes but also by several factors involved in transcription.
-These factors can affect maturation of the transcripts because splicing is initiated while transcription is still on going.
-Recently, we have shown that the human chromatin remodeling complex SWI/SNF can favor inclusion of alternative exons by affecting the elongation rate of the RNA polymerase II (Fig. 1).
-As recruitment of SWI/SNF complexes to genes is dependent on histone modifications, we are currently investigating a possible epigenetic regulation of alternative splicing.
+These factors can affect maturation of the transcripts because splicing is initiated while transcription is still ongoing.
+Earlier, we have shown that the human chromatin remodeling complex SWI/SNF can favor inclusion of alternative exons by affecting the elongation rate of the RNA polymerase II (Fig. 1).
+We are now further examining the mechanism allowing SWI/SNF to regulate splicing by setting upin vitrotranscription-splicing systems.
+In addition, as recruitment of SWI/SNF complexes to genes is dependent on histone modifications, we are investigating a possible epigenetic regulation of alternative splicing.

 If you have problems with this Web page, please write to firstname.lastname@example.org